klxuyfk/VPMDK/README.md

 ORB calculations rely on the [orb-models](https://github.com/orbital-materials/orb-models) package.
 When `MODEL` is omitted, VPMDK downloads the pretrained weights specified by `ORB_MODEL` using orb-models; set `MODEL=/path/to/checkpoint.ckpt` to run with local weights.

+FAIRChem 2.x and 1.x are incompatible.
+Select `NNP=FAIRCHEM` (or `FAIRCHEM_V2`) to
+use FAIRChem v2 checkpoints via `FAIRChemCalculator.from_model_checkpoint`, and `NNP=FAIRCHEM_V1` when running legacy OCP/FAIRChem v1 checkpoints with
+`OCPCalculator`.
+Switching conda environments per checkpoint version is supported by selecting the appropriate tag.

 ## Output files